danielsaidi/PickerKit/README.md

 ## Getting Started

-### Colors
+PickerKit has many pickers and picker-related views.

+* ``Camera`` can be used to take photos and handle them as images.
-PickerKit has a ``ColorPickerBar`` that adds a color picker to a bar with additional colors.
+* ``ColorPickerBar`` adds a color picker to a horizontal or vertical bar with additional colors.

-The ``ColorPickerBar`` supports optional and non-optional bindings, and can be configured and styled to great extent.

-### Images
+* ``DocumentScanner`` can be used to scan documents and handle them as images.
+* ``FilePicker`` can be used to pick any file from the Files app.

-PickerKit has an ``ImagePicker``, a ``Camera``, and a ``DocumentScanner`` that can be used to "pick" images in various ways.
+* ``ImagePicker`` can be used to pick images from the user's photo library.

-These pickers all work in the same way, and will call the result action with their unique result.
-If you pass in an `isPresented` binding, these pickers will automatically dismiss themselves when they're done.
+Note that you must add the proper permissions to be able to access the camera, photo album, files, etc. See the documentation for each view for more information.